 A male has oligozoospermia when he has less than 15 million sperm per mL of ejaculate.
 On the other hand, the diagnosis is cryptozoospermia when the value of sperm concentration in the ejaculate is less than 100,000 spermatozoa per mL.

 What symptoms are associated with low sperm count?

-As mentioned above, a semen analysis is the most important of all lab tests for males.
-To get more info about this diagnostic test, see also: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.
+The semen analysis is the most important of all laboratory tests for males.
+To get more information about this diagnostic test you can visit the following link: What Is a Semen Analysis Report? – Purpose, Preparation & Cost.